Diploma in IT: Technical Support Course Outline

 Graduates will have an awareness of the IT environment, appreciate the needs of users, and be able to provide IT technical support.
 They will also be able to operate within the applicable professional standards and practice, as part of a team or independently with a broad level of supervision.

-The NZ Diploma in Information Technology Technical Support (level 5) is a 120 credit programme, consisting of eight x 15 credit courses.
-A full time student is expected to complete the programme in up to 1 year (36 weeks excluding study breaks).
+The Level 5 NZ Diploma in Information Technology: Technical Support is a 120-credit programme, consisting of eight x 15 credit courses.
+A full-time student is expected to complete the programme in up to one year (36 weeks excluding study breaks).

 Key Information for Students